 The target groups are first year and final year undergraduate students and taught postgraduate students.
 The survey will involve all of these students, whether full-time or part-time, on campus or distance / e-learning.
 [Note: A pilot survey for postgraduate research students will take place in 2018].

 The survey is completely confidential.
 Students will follow a link in an invitation email or access the survey directly from this website.
 Any data that could be used to identiy individual students will be removed at the first opportunity.
 No student will be identifiable in any report from the national project.

 The survey is distributed electronically and opens for responses from students in each institution during a specific three-week window in February – March.
 Students receive an individualised email from the survey company which includes details of how to access the survey.
 In addition, the survey can be accessed directly from this website when it is open for each institution.

 06: Who will see the data?

 All of the anonymised data from your institution is available to your institution.
-Data collated from all participating institutions is analysed nationally and national results were published as part of a full report evaluating the 2013 national pilot.
-Similar national reports are published each year.
+Data collated from all participating institutions is analysed nationally and national results are published each year.

 07: What happens when the survey is closed?

 When the national survey window closes, response data will be matched to student contextual demographic data and results are presented in an agreed format.
 Data from individual institutions are returned to each participating institution and are also collated to form a national dataset which will be analysed to inform the national report.